O-notation in algorithm analysis: Abstract

-Algorithm analysis is concerned with the correctness and complexity of algorithms. \defi{Correctness analysis} is about verifying that an algorithm solves the problem it is claimed to solve, and \defi{complexity analysis} is about counting the amount of resources an algorithm takes.
-The resource can be time, memory, operations, or comparisons --- or anything else that can be quantified with a non-negative real number.
-This paper is concerned with algorithm complexity.
+In computer science, algorithm analysis is concerned with the correctness and complexity of algorithms. \emph{Correctness analysis} is about verifying that an algorithm solves the problem it is claimed to solve, and \emph{complexity analysis} is about counting the amount of resources an algorithm takes to run in an abstract machine.
+This \manuscript{} is concerned with complexity analysis.

-Here is an intuitive description of this paper.
-The resource\-/consumption of an algorithm is captured by a function which maps each input of the algorithm to a non-negative real number.
-The resource\-/consumptions are ordered by an order-relation $\preceq$, which tells for resource\-/consumptions $f$ and $g$ whether $f \preceq g$, $g \preceq f$, both --- then $f$ and $g$ are equivalent --- or neither.
-The relation $\preceq$ makes it possible to \emph{simplify}, and to \emph{compare} resource\-/consumptions.
-A resource\-/consumption can be simplified by replacing it with an equivalent, simpler resource\-/consumption.
-The ``smaller'' the resource\-/consumption is according to $\preceq$, the ``better'' the algorithm --- at least for the measured resource.
+The amount of resources consumed by an algorithm is captured by a cost function which maps each input of the algorithm to a non-negative real number.
+The cost functions are ordered by an order-relation $\preceq$, which makes it possible to \emph{simplify}, and to \emph{compare} cost functions.
+A cost function can be simplified by replacing it with an equivalent, simpler cost function.
+The smaller the cost function is according to $\preceq$, the better the algorithm --- at least for the measured resource.

-The $\ohsy$-notation $O(f)$ is the set of functions $g$ which satisfy $g \preceq f$.
+The $\ohsy$-notation $\oh{}{f}$ is the set of functions $g$ which satisfy $g \preceq f$.
 It contains the same simplification and comparison tools in a slightly different, but equivalent form.

 How should the $\ohsy$-notation be defined?
-By the above, we may ask an equivalent question: how should the order relation $\preceq$ be defined?
-We provide \nprim intuitive properties for $\preceq$, and then show that there is exactly one definition of $\preceq$ which satisfies these properties.
+By the above, we may ask an equivalent question: how should the order relation $\preceq$ be defined? \We{} provide \nprim{} intuitive properties for $\preceq$, and then show that there is exactly one definition of $\preceq$ which satisfies these properties: linear dominance.

-The rest of this paper formalizes these intuitive ideas.
-We begin by defining the notation.